-The structure and function of ecosystems are changing due to pressures from external forcing such as climate change, anthropogenic nitrogen deposition, and species invasion.
-Through our research we strive to improve our understanding of plant, microbial and soil dynamics to better predict, adapt to, and mitigate the effects of these global environmental changes.
-Our research program includes projects within the two major themes detailed below.
+The structure and function of ecosystems are changing due to anthropogenic factors such as climate change, nitrogen deposition, and species invasion.
+Our research program aims to improve our understanding of plant, microbial and soil dynamics to better predict, mitigate, and adapt to the effects of these global environmental changes.
+We use observational and experimental studies in the field and laboratory to study mechanisms driving greenhouse gas emissions and rates of chemical transformations in natural and managed ecosystems.
+We also develop novel analytical techniques and methodological approaches to enable our research program which falls within two major themes:

 1. Controls on Redox-Sensitive Biogeochemical Processes